 What earlier used to be majorly a B2B affair, now due to eCommerce, has quietly enveloped the B2C segment too.

-Retailers and manufacturers in Malaysia have struggled with cross-border selling for a very long time.
-While local eCommerce in Malaysia is facilitated by home infrastructure, logistics, and laws, it’s the cross-border trade that suffers because of many debilitating factors.
+Retailers and manufacturers in Malaysian have struggled with cross-border selling for a very long time.
+While local eCommerce in Malaysian is facilitated by home infrastructure, logistics, and laws, it’s the cross-border trade that suffers because of many debilitating factors.

 Absolutely!
 A survey on cross-border trade, which is part of the DHL Cross-Border Report, has revealed some stunning numbers: in 2015, the cross-border eCommerce market accounted for USD 300 billion in gross merchandise value (GMV), which was about 15% of overall eCommerce.
 The report states that this is just the beginning and the momentum will only gain speed with time.
 It estimates that the cross-border market will grow by close to 25% annually till 2020.
 This is nearly twice the rate of domestic eCommerce and a growth rate that most traditional retail markets can only dream of achieving.
 By 2020, the cross-border market is expected to touch USD 900 billion GMV, notching a 22% share of the global eCommerce market.